-Stepped care is a new approach to the delivery of mental health services, meaning the care you receive will be better tailored to your needs.
+Stepped care is an evidence-based approach to the delivery of mental health services.

 No. Individuals enter a stepped care service at the level appropriate to their needs.
 For some people, this may be intensive clinical support, for others it may be an online assessment or phone consultation.

 The stepped care approach is built around integrated services that allow flexibility to move between the ‘steps’.
 As people move through their recovery journey, they are able to access more or less intensive services based on their need.